kapok-lang/kapok/doc/guide/data-types.md

 #### String

-There are two string types: character list, binary string.
+There are two string types: list string, binary string.

 In Erlang, string is represented by character list. so you could get this in interative shell